MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting/troubleshoot-start.md

 ## Demands that don't match the capabilities of an agent

 If your pipeline has demands that don't meet the capabilities of any of your agents, your pipeline won't start.
-If only some of your agents have the desired capabilities and they are currently running other pipelines, your pipeline will be stalled until one of those agents becomes available.
+If only some of your agents have the desired capabilities and they're currently running other pipelines, your pipeline will be stalled until one of those agents becomes available.

 To check the capabilities and demands specified for your agents and pipelines, see [Capabilities](../agents/agents.md#capabilities).